Automatic control

 Ackermann steering

-Getting the necessary angles that the steering motors need to make is done by calculating the Ackermann steering angles that equate from the given turning radius and distance to the goal.
+Getting the necessary angles that the steering motors need to make is done by calculating the Ackermann steering angles that equate from the given turning radius, wheelbase, and track of the roverl.

 deltaL and deltaR are equal to the angles that the left and right steering motors need to make, which are sent to the steering control.